APDPO

 2025-08-07

-Magie Antonio, APDPO Country Head for the Philippines, represented the organization at the INTERPOL Project SynthWave Member Country Visit at the Philippine Center on Transnational Crime, examining risks of AI-driven synthetic media.
-APDPO’s participation reflects its commitment to regional collaboration on data protection.
+Magie Antonio, APDPO Country Head for the Philippines, represented APDPO in the INTERPOL Project SynthWave Member Country Visit at the Philippine Center on Transnational Crime, where INTERPOL’s Toshinobu Yasuhira, Abdullah Fuad Aljalahma, Libni Garg, and local stakeholders discussed risks of AI-driven synthetic media.
+Hosted by Generals Benjamin Batara, Noel Baraceros, and Cesar Binag, the event reflected APDPO’s commitment to regional collaboration in data protection.

 APDPO